ryivins/Scopes-Coffee/product/music.md

 date: 2025-10-03
 ---

-# Music & Entertainment

-## Overview
-This page outlines **Music & Entertainment** for Scopes Coffee as part of our _Product & Services_ category.
-It provides practical decisions and standards so policies can be executed consistently by staff.

-### What equipment is required (PA, lights, stage setup)?
+## What equipment is required (PA, lights, stage setup)?
-Compact PA (mains + subs), stage wedges, mixer with scene recall, basic lighting, and modular risers.
+- Compact PA (mains + subs)

-### How will sound levels be managed to balance café vs. venue?
-SPL meter targets, limiters, stage volume coaching, and acoustic panels; quiet hours respected.
+- Stage wedges
+- Mixer with scene recall
+- Basic lighting
+- Microphones and stands
+- DI boxes

-### What is our booking process for bands?
+## What is our booking process for bands?
 Inquiry form, review by Event Coordinator, hold offer, confirmation with tech rider and settlement terms.

-### Will we charge cover fees or keep events free?
+## Will we charge cover fees or keep events free?
 Hybrid: free community nights; low‑cost covers for touring/local bills; transparent splits.

-### How do we ensure a smooth transition between café hours and live events?
+## How do we ensure a smooth transition between café hours and live events?
-Daily flip checklist, 90‑minute changeover, staff briefings, and taped cable paths.
+- Flip checklist
+- 90‑minute changeover
+- Staff briefings
+- Pre‑show sound checks

 ## Related Pages
 <li><a href="{{ site.baseurl }}/product/drinks.html">Coffee & Beverages</a></li>